misteryco/Input-Devices-Example/README.md

 Captured images are saved on the disk, and also as binary in the DB.

-The app use pynput library, on Linux it needs additional setting:
+The app use pynput library, on Linux it may needs additional installation and configuration:

       1. An X server must be running.
       2. The environment variable $DISPLAY must be set.